ni/measurement-plugin-python/examples/nidcpower_source_dc_voltage_with_labview_ui/README.md

   - Sources the same DC voltage level on all selected pin/site combinations
   - Measures the DC voltage and current for each selected pin/site combination
 - Includes InstrumentStudio and MeasurementLink UI Editor project files
-- Includes a TestStand sequence
+- Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, and run a measurement
-- Uses the MeasurementLink session management service and NI gRPC Device Server
+- Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand

 ### Required Driver Software